 - Easy mobile access to Facebook(R), MySpace and Flickr(R), as well as popular instant messaging services including BlackBerry(R) Messenger, Yahoo!(R) IM, AIM(R), Google Talk and Windows Live Messenger(TM)

 - Support for BlackBerry App World(TM), featuring a broad and growing catalog of third-party mobile applications developed specifically for BlackBerry smartphones.
-Categories include travel, productivity, entertainment, games, social networking & sharing, news & weather, and more
+Categories include travel, productivity, entertainment, games like casino games that you can find at https://online-casino-canada.com, social networking & sharing, news & weather, and more

 - BlackBerry(R) Internet Service allows access to up to 10 supported personal and corporate email accounts, including most popular ISP email accounts